magdyebrahim24/monkey-and-banana/README.md

 ### Use BeathFirst Algorithm.

 ## Explain How Game Play :
-- the monkey find two paths to banana .
+- the monkey find four paths to banana .
 - he go in every path and check is the banana there in the end or what
 - if it there he win otherwise he go in the next path.....
 - the goal or the location of banana is random .